 Right to Erase Personal Data

-Because some of our customers use Time Tracking data to optimize project and allocations, ClickTime uses anonymization to comply with the erasure of personal data right.
+Because some customers use time tracking data to optimize projects and allocations, ClickTime uses anonymization to comply with the right to erasure of personal data, preserving data integrity for historical reporting while still complying with data erasure rights.

-In order to address a request of erasure, ClickTime Administrators can go to the Company --> People page and edit the user by replacing their personal information with a random key of your choosing (more information on editing the Person Details page can be found here).
-Keep in mind for anonymisation to be valid under the GDPR, you need to replace (or delete) the personal data in all the systems that your company uses.
+In order to address a request for erasure, ClickTime Administrators can go to the Company → People page and edit the user by replacing their personal information with a random key of your choosing (for example, "anon-user-123").
+More information on editing the Person Details page can be found here.
+Keep in mind that for anonymization to be valid under the GDPR, you need to replace (or delete) the personal data in all the systems your company uses.

 Right to Restrict Processing of Personal Data

-Employees are able to withdraw consent on the My Preferences page (more details here).
-By withdrawing consent, the User is logged out of ClickTime and the Data Officer is contacted to anonymize the personal data.
-During this time, the User will not have access to ClickTime, unless they provide us with consent to process their personal data.
+Employees can withdraw consent on the My Preferences page.
+By withdrawing consent, the user is logged out of ClickTime and the Data Officer is contacted to anonymize the personal data.
+This means their data can no longer be actively used for operations like time tracking, though it may be retained for compliance purposes.
+During this time, the user will not have access to ClickTime unless they provide us with consent to process their personal data.

 Comments